skuid/SamplePages/Salesforce_Advanced/Create_Record_and_File/README.md

 This sample page shows how to create a case and upload a file to that case in the same step.
 Though this method seems like a bit of hack, it's actually used behind the scenes by Salesforce in some of their standard UI.

-The process is as follows.
+The process is as follows:
 - File is initially uploaded as a content document linked to the `current user` record.
 (Everyone has a saved user record.)
 - After the new record metadata is completed the save button does the following:
     - Saves the new record.